 - Heat resistance – withstands fire well, melting point is 1083oC

-- Antimicrobial – copper is a naturally hygienic metal which slows down the growth of harmful germs such as E.Coli, MRSA and legionella.
-Copper’s ease of shaping, corrosion resistance and antimicrobial properties make it ideal for brewing vessels.
+- Hygienic – copper’s ease of shaping, corrosion resistance and hygienic properties make it ideal for brewing vessels.

 - Range of colours and malleability – widely used by designers and architects for exterior and interior applications.